Priscilla Horton: Early years

 Horton was born in Birmingham.
 Her parents were Thomas Horton and Barbara, née Westwater.
 She performed on the stage in London from the age of ten, when she played the Gipsy Girl in Guy Mannering at the Surrey Theatre.
 The next year, Horton sang at Vauxhall Gardens.
 In 1830, she appeared at Covent Garden Theatre as Mealey Mouth in Harlequin, Pat, and Bat.
 In 1834, at the Royal Victorian Theatre, Horton played Julia in a musical adaptation of Guy Mannering, Kate in Sheridan Knowles's melodrama The Beggar's Daughter of Bethnal Green, Romeo, Desdemona in Othello, and Oscar in Gustavus the Third.
 In 1837, she joined in W. C. Macready's company at Covent Garden Theatre.
 There she played Mopsa in The Winter's Tale, the Boy in Henry V, and the Fool in King Lear.
 After other successful roles, Horton played Ariel in Macready's production of The Tempest in 1838 at Covent Garden.

 Blonde and blue eyed, Horton had sometimes played in "trouser roles", which, by the time Horton entered the profession, had lost much of their risqué aura.
 She was a favourite of James Planché, Charles Dickens and Madame Vestris and was known for her agile dancing and clear contralto singing voice.
 The historian Paul Buczkowski wrote of her, "Horton brought a lively intelligence to her roles, and was almost as highly lauded in tragedy (for instance, as Ophelia in Hamlet and the Fool in King Lear) as in comedy.
 She would appear in most of Planché's later works, substantially enriching them."

 From 1840 to 1847, Horton joined Benjamin Nottingham Webster's company at the Haymarket Theatre, where she first played Ophelia in 1840.
 The Athenaeum wrote: "The only striking novelty in the performance is the Ophelia of Miss P. Horton, which approaches very nearly to the wild pathos of the original in one scene, and is touching and beautiful in all."
 The same year, she created the role of Georgina Vesey in Edward Bulwer-Lytton's Money.
 In 1842, she sang the role of Acis in Handel's Acis and Galatea.
 At the Haymarket Theatre from 1843 to 1847, she appeared in many of her Planché Christmas and Easter pieces.
 During these years, she also appeared at the Theatre Royal, Drury Lane as Philidel in Henry Purcell's opera King Arthur (1842) and created the girl/boy roles of Myrtina/Fortunio in Planché's Fortunio and his Seven Gifted Servants (1843).

+In 1843, the Morning Chronicle praised "the light, airy, and imaginative" quality of a piece performed by Horton, called "The Elfin's Revel", composed by Charles Frederick Hall.